MultiCraft/repixture/manual_generator/content/manual.md

 3 types of armor fit on your body: <span class="itemgroup">Helmet</span>, <span class="itemgroup">chestplate</span> and <span class="itemgroup">boots</span>.

-You can equip armor in your inventory menu in the “Armor” tab.
+You can equip armor in your inventory menu in the “Armor” page.
 Alternatively, just wield the armor and press <kbd>Punch</kbd>.
 If you have already a piece of armor of the same type equipped, you will switch out your armor.

 Each piece of armor has a certain <span class="concept">protection</span> value which reduces damage by a certain percentage.
 So for example, if you equip a helmet with 5% protection, you will take 5% less damage.
 Protection adds up: If you have a helmet with 10% protection and a chestplate with 10% protection, your total protection will be 20%.